 And now I’m updating this in 2022, and I’ve continued to learn lessons.
 Look for updates on this post <3

 Dating Someone Older: 3 Things You’ll Notice

 When we started dating, I became hyper aware of my (young) age.
 Some background…

-A few years ago I worked at Curves, a women’s only gym.
+A long time ago I worked at Curves, a women’s only gym.
 The older ladies would always remind me of my youth and inexperience.

 When they were younger, they didn’t know any better.
 They weren’t aware of their twenty-something-ness when they were in their twenties; but seeing me in their maturity reminded these ladies of themselves.